xd2287/transformers/docs/source/en/model_doc/blenderbot-small.md

 This model was contributed by [patrickvonplaten](https://huggingface.co/patrickvonplaten).
 The authors' code can be found [here](https://github.com/facebookresearch/ParlAI).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [blenderbot-small](https://huggingface.co/models?other=blenderbot-small)

 ## Documentation resources

 - [Causal language modeling task guide](../tasks/language_modeling)